zama-ai/concrete/docs/tutorial/rounded_table_lookups.md

 ![](../\_static/rounded-tlu/4-bits-kept.png)

 {% hint style="warning" %}
 `AutoRounder`s should be defined outside the function being compiled.
 They are used to store the result of the adjustment process, so they shouldn't be created each time the function is called.
+Furthermore, each `AutoRounder` should be used with exactly one `round_bit_pattern` call!
 {% endhint %}